Anti Ligature Train The Trainer Training

 Is Anti Ligature Training A Legal Requirement?

-In the UK, it is a legal requirement for all organisations to ensure the health, safety and welfare of everyone in the workplace.
+In the UK, it is a requirement for all organisations to ensure the health, safety and welfare of everyone in the workplace.

 The Health and Safety Executive (HSE) has identified the risk of suicide in the workplace as a priority area, and therefore it is essential that staff are adequately trained to prevent these incidents from occurring (as you can see from the Health and Safety Executives (HSE) prosecution and cases mentioned above).

-Ligature Training Is An Ofsted and CQC Requirement
+Anti Ligature Training Is An Ofsted and CQC Requirement

 And this is also why Ofsted and CQC inspectors are continually requesting providers to evidence that staff are receiving ligature training to ensure that staff are equipped with the necessary skills and training to enable them to manage self-harm/ligature incidents and save lives.